 The Farm Bill determines federal policy in agriculture for the next five to 10 years following its passage.
-RAFI-USA worked hard to make sure the voices of farmers were heard during the negotiations for the 2018 Farm Bill and we are starting our work now on the 2023 Farm Bill.
+RAFI-USA worked hard to make sure the voices of farmers were heard during the negotiations for the 2018 Farm Bill and we are working now on the 2023 Farm Bill.

 The Farm Bill is the primary agriculture and food policy legislation of the federal government.
 This omnibus bill determines policy and funding levels for agriculture, food assistance programs, natural resources, and other aspects of food and agriculture under the U.S. Department of Agriculture.
 Farm Bill legislation is the cornerstone of our nation’s agricultural policy, but it’s also a place where rural and urban meet, make compromises and form unique and sometimes unlikely partnerships.